 - Never carry the title in the vehicle.
 Keep the document in a safe place at home.

 - License plates are also frequently stolen and used on stolen cars involved in other crimes.
 Get in the habit of checking your plates when you drive.
 A few drops of solder on the bolts or blurring the threads can help safeguard your plates.

 If you see suspicious person(s) or activity in your neighborhood or business, call Cerritos Sheriff’s Station at (562) 860-0044 or 911 immediately.
 It is a good idea to keep the Sheriff’s Station phone number stored in your cell phone for quick reference.

 Visit crimemapping.com to get free up-to-date crime reports, statistics, and maps for specific neighborhoods throughout Los Angeles County.
 Crimemapping.com receives its data directly from the Los Angeles County Sheriff’s Department and participating law enforcement agencies.
 Reported crime information is uploaded automatically each day.
 Sign up to receive customized crime alerts sent directly to your smartphone or email.

 Criminals are deterred by informed, vigilant, and involved citizens.
 Remember—see something, say something.

 Volunteers on Patrol Wanted

-The Cerritos Sheriff's Station is seeking Volunteers on Patrol (VOPs).
-Patrolling the City in distinctly marked vehicles, VOPs assist with crime suppression, traffic control, vacation checks, special events and park security checks.
+Looking for an interesting and useful way to serve your community?
+You may want to consider becoming a Sheriff's Volunteer on Patrol.
+Patrolling the City in distinctly marked vehicles, VOPs assist with crime suppression, traffic control, vacation checks, special events and park patrols.
 They serve as additional "eyes and ears" for the Sheriff's Department and train as first responders in the event of a major emergency or disaster.

 Block Captains Wanted